Facts About The Argentina Language

 The Spanish spoken here is popular for its usage of different terms and usages.
 For instance, unlike the regular Spain word tu, Vos is used here.
 Vos was initially introduced to use as a polite alternative for tu and is still used in many countries.
 But not as exclusively as an Argentinian would use in their conversation.

 One of the top indigenous languages in the country, it is an ancient language.
 Spoken since the time of the Inca civilization, it was regarded as the verbose of the administrators.
-And to date, it is an official language in Peru and Bolivia.
+To date, it is the official language in Peru and Bolivia.
 Indigenous communities still cherish this language in many Latin American countries.
 Many other languages such as have taken words from this ancient language and thus also from the Argentina Language.

 Guarani: